Tomer-Barak/relational_expectation_violations/README.md

 ## Reconstructing the figures
 Uncomment and run the functions at the bottom of plots.py.
-Use main.py to run the ANN experiments.
+To fully reconstruct the ANN experiments, use main.py.